PHSKC-APDE/hyrule/example_workflow/_targets.md

     match score.
-In the ideal case, each model will be good at a particular part of the overall problem, and then the whole of the models will be greater than the sum of the parts (or at least, better than an individual part).
+In the ideal case, each model will be good at a particular part of the overall problem, and then the whole of the models will be greater than the sum of the parts (or at least, better than the best individual part).
 If nothing else, probabilistic approaches can be used within an overall ensemble.
-3. Any good record linkage project is going to require some manner of verifying if the resulting match determinations are any good (e.g., is A a link to B).
+3. Any good record linkage project is going to require some manner of verifying if the resulting match determinations are any good (e.g., is A linked to B?).
 Since the “hassle” of creating a manually labeled training dataset already needs to get done – users might as well consider fitting some models on it.
-In practice, only a few hundred labeled pairs (maybe 2 - 3 hours of work) is required to get a ensemble up and running.
+In practice, only a few hundred labeled pairs (maybe 2 - 3 hours of work) is required to get a good ensemble going (a rough draft will require less).

 ### Useful Concepts